 British citizens must have a full British passport to visit the countries featured on our website.
 Visas are not required for any country, other than India, Nepal and Turkey.

-If your passport is due to expire, please check the requirements of the country you are visiting – some nations (for example Turkey) will not allow you entry unless your passport is valid for a further 6 months.
+If your passport is due to expire, please check the requirements of the country you are visiting – some nations will not allow you entry unless your passport is valid for up to a further 6 months.
 Entry requirements may change and you must check the up-to-date position in good time before departure.

 A British passport presently takes approximately 4 weeks to obtain (see the UK government website, www.gov.uk/browse/abroad/passports).
 If you or any member of your party do not yet have a passport, our recommendation is that you should apply for one at least 6 weeks before your holiday as the UK Identity and Passport Service has to confirm your identity before issuing your first passport and will ask anyone aged 16 or over to attend an interview in order to do this.
 Babies and children must have their own passport, and cannot be included on a parent’s passport.
 Children’s passports are valid for 5 years.